Division medal winners Bob and Chris Frenz

-Don has been a McHenry County resident all of his life.
-His parents moved to the area in the late 1940s.
+Don's parents moved to McHenry County in the late 1940s.
 His mother served as McHenry County Home Advisor in the early 1950s and, for more than 25 years, taught fourth grade and developed gifted education programs within the Johnsburg School District.
 His father taught sixth grade in Antioch and other Lake County schools.
-Don has contributed to the museum's collection and served as an MCHS volunteer since 2008.
-He joined our board in 2011.
-He coordinates our use of technology and provides support in other areas including strategy.
+Don was a McHenry County resident for decades and now lives in Wisconsin.
+He has contributed to the museum's collection and served as a museum volunteer since 2008.
+He joined the board in 2011, focused on bringing technology to the table.
+He coordinates those aspects and provides support as a board and committee member in other areas including strategic planning, research library communications and organizational governance.
 Don retired from Follett in 2003 after more than 20 years helping school and special libraries throughout the U.S. automate their collections.
-In the 1970s and ’80s Don worked as a professional photographer, later owning a photo-finishing center and camera shop in Crystal Lake.
+In the 1970s and ’80s he worked as a professional photographer, later owning a photo-finishing center and camera shop in Crystal Lake.
 It also housed a commercial studio, rental darkrooms, and a small photographic museum.
-Today, he's partner with Chuck Follett in Bulldog Antiques, LLC of Marengo, Illinois.
+Today, he's partner with Chuck Follett in their warmer weather antique shop, Bulldog Antiques, LLC in Marengo.

-Don has been involved with many organizations over the years, including the Society of American Archivists, American Association of State and Local History, Illinois Association of Museums, Software Publishers Association, Certified Photographic Counselors, Chicago Area Photographic Collectors, Boy Scouts of America, Smithsonian Institution, American Library Association, Chicago History Museum, Museum of Science and Industry, Lake County Discovery Museum, Photopeople, Applepeople, Macadamia and is past President and Director of the Northwest Area Arts Council.
+Don has been involved with many organizations over the years, including the Society of American Archivists, American Association of State and Local History, Illinois Association of Museums, Software Publishers Association, Certified Photographic Counselors, Chicago Area Photographic Collectors, Boy Scouts of America, Smithsonian Institution, American Library Association, Chicago History Museum, Museum of Science and Industry, Lake/McHenry Alliance of Historic Groups, Wisconsin Historical Society, Federation of Wisconsin Museums, Association of Midwest Museums, Photopeople, Applepeople, Macadamia and is past President and Director of the Northwest Area Arts Council.

 Don is an award-winning photographer and has published articles related to photographic preservation and technology progress.
-He consults in these areas.
+He continues to consult in these areas.

 He is energized by our educational potential, our great core of volunteers and the care our staff takes along the way.